-CloudManager will only store information about Customer Subjects where the Customer has chosen to install, activate and configure CloudManager within their Google G Suite Domain.
+CloudM Migrate will process information about Customer Subjects where the Customer has chosen to install and configure CloudM Migrate.

-During installation of CloudManager the Customer is notified of the access to Personal Information required by CloudManager and must accept that access before completing the installation.
+During installation of CloudM Migrate the Customer is notified of the access to Personal Information required by CloudM Migrate and must accept that access before completing the installation.

 Installation does not automatically synchronise or store user data, and subsequent configuration actions must be completed by the Customer to achieve this.

-The Customer can opt-out at any time and remove CloudManager from their G Suite Domain.
+The Customer can opt-out at any time and remove CloudM Migrate from their environment by uninstalling CloudM Migrate.

-There are three types of information collected and processed to provide the CloudManager Services:
+The following types of information are collected and processed to provide CloudM Migrate services.

 As the data owner a Customer has control over which data it collects about Customer Subjects.
-Therefore, additional Personal Information may be held and processed by us if CloudManager is configured to do so by the Customer.
+Therefore, additional Personal Information may be held and processed by us if CloudM Migrate is configured to do so by the Customer.